Lucie Jones: Return to musical theatre

 Jones made her debut as Jenna in Waitress on 17 June 2019, taking over from Katharine McPhee.
 For 2 weeks from 13 January 2020, she was briefly replaced by Desi Oakley (who had played Jenna in the US tour) due to an illness that also affected her two understudies.
 From 27 January to 21 March 2020, the role was to be played by Sara Bareilles for an 8-week run, with Jones stepping back into the role until the show closed on 4 July 2020.
 However, on 14 March 2020, the show closed early due to the COVID-19 pandemic.
 Jones reprised the role of Jenna on 4 September 2021 for the rescheduled UK & Ireland tour (originally set to start November 2020).

+Prior to the pandemic, Jones performed her first solo concert on 16 February 2020 at The Adelphi Theatre.
+A live album "Lucie Jones: Live at the Adelphi" was released on 25 September 2020.

 In Summer 2021, Jones took on the role of Fantine in the West End production of Les Misérables, ending on 29 August 2021 so that she could resume her role as Jenna in Waitress for the 2021/2022 UK Tour, starting on 4 September 2021.

 Jones made her debut as Elphaba in Wicked at London's Apollo Victoria Theatre on 1 February 2022.
 She concluded her run in the show on 4 March 2023, and reprised the role of Fantine in the West End production of Les Miserables on 27 March 2023, taking over the role from Ava Brennan.
 She was then succeeded by Katie Hall on 25 September.
 From April 29-30th 2024, Jones played role of Catherine in the 50th anniversary London concert production of Pippin.In the summer of 2024, she played the lead role of Genevieve in the musical The Baker's Wife at The Menier Chocolate Factory in London.

-After a first workshop in October 2023 at the Battersea Arts Centre, Jones is set to star as Jenna Rink in the premiere of the musical 13 Going on 30, opening on 21 September 2025 at Manchester Opera House.
+After a first workshop in October 2023 at the Battersea Arts Centre, Jones starred as Jenna Rink in the premiere of the musical 13 Going on 30, which ran from 21 September 2025 to 13 October 2025 at Manchester Opera House.
 The show is based on the movie of the same title and directed by Andy Fickman.
 Fellow cast members include Grace Mouat as Lucy and David Hunter as Matt.

-Lucie Jones did a tour with The Fulltone Orchestra in April and May 2023 Lucie Jones & The Fulltone Orchestra 2023.
+Lucie Jones completed a National tour with The Fulltone Orchestra in April and May 2023.
+In May 2024, Jones performed a solo concert at Cadogan Hall, with guest appearances from Alfie Boe and notably, Eurovision's Sam Ryder.
+Similarly, in December 2024 and 2025, she carried out an annual Christmas concert at The Gate Arts Centre in Cardiff, Wales.

+On 16 February 2026, Jones performed her largest sold-out solo show at The London Palladium.